Student Chamber of the Council of Higher Education Institutions: History

 The SK RVŠ was established via an amendment to the Statute of the council on 5 November 1992.
 At that point, every HEI could send a student delegate to the Chamber, but these were not considered members of the council.
 This changed in 1996 when the members of the Chamber became full members of the council.
 The most recent changes came into force on 1 January 2006, including an increase to five delegates to the Presidium of the council.

 Internal structures

 The Council consists of the Assembly, Presidium and Closer Presidium and is headed by the Chair of the council.
 The Chamber's Chair, two Vice-chairs and two more delegates of the Chamber, who form the board of the SK RVŠ, are automatically members of the Presidium of the council.
 In the Closer Presidium, elected by the Assembly of the council, the Chamber is represented by its chair.

-The SK RVŠ is generally involved in matters related to student life and study conditions.
-In respecting the Statute of the council, the SK RVŠ is allowed to deal under its own rules of organization, and it is authorized to create its own committees as advisory bodies.
-In the current Chamber, there are three committees: on legislation, on social and economical affairs, and on educational and scientific activities.

-In the standing session (2021-2023) of the SK RVŠ the following commissions and working groups were established: